MarcNeveu/IcyDwarf/README.md

 	make
 	make install

-## Install *gcc 5.0*
+## Install *gcc 8.3*
-In recent Mac versions (OS 10.8+), the Mac compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *ParamExploration()* routine of *IcyDwarf*.
+In Mac OS 10.8+, the default compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *ParamExploration()* routine of *IcyDwarf*.
 Go to http://hpc.sourceforge.net and follow the instructions there to download and install *gcc 5.0*.
 Once *gcc 5.0* is installed, you might need to break the symbolic link between the command

     gcc